codeoverflow-org/nodecg-io-docs/docs/samples/philipshue.md

     API key which will be saved so that you only need to press the link button when you connect it for the first time.

-3. Set the created Philips Hue service instance to the service dependency of the philipshue-lights sample bundle.
+3. Set the sample's (`philipshue-lights`) dependency to be the newly created service instance (of type `philipshue`).

-    Select the philipshue-lights sample bundle and the Philips Hue service in the left bottom menu.
-Then select the service instance that should be used by the philipshue-lights sample bundle (in this case the name of the previously created Philips Hue instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and the number of lights that the bridge knows of.